-To avoid such problems, observe the following before using the EFS:

-- D Be sure to save data you want to encrypt to the following destinations: - □ The Encrypted Data folder created with the default settings in the user initialization process - A new encrypted folder created in the My Documents folder or the Documents folder on your account - □ The Personal Secure Drive

-The Personal Secure Drive is a virtual drive that is created by using the Personal Secure Drive feature and automatically encrypts data that is saved to it.

-- Do not change the following settings on the View tab in the Folder Options window displayed by clicking Folder and search options from Organize in the menu of Windows Explorer. - □ Don't show hidden files, folders, or drives - □ Hide protected operating system files (Recommended) - Do not change the system attributes of the files, unless necessary. - Do not encrypt the Windows folder, the Program Files folder, and all files in each folder. - Do not encrypt the Users folder and all account folders in it.
+۱P 7M, will disable you to launch or operate such software. То avoid such problems, observe the following before using the EFS: Be sure to save data you want to encrypt to the following destinations: ☐ The Encrypted Data folder created with the default settings in the user initialization process ☐ A new encrypted folder created in the My Documents folder or the Documents folder on your account ☐ The Personal Secure Drive The Personal Secure Drive is a virtual drive that is created by using the Personal Secure Drive feature and automatically encrypts data that is saved to it.
+Do not change the following settings on the View tab in the Folder Options window displayed by clicking Folder and search options from Organize in the menu of Windows Explorer. □ Don't show hidden files, folders, or drives ☐ Hide protected operating system files (Recommended) Do not change the system attributes of the files, unless necessary.
+Do not encrypt the Windows folder, the Program Files folder, and all files in each folder.
+Do not encrypt the Users folder and all account folders in it.